ansys/pyansys-dev-guide/doc/source/getting-started/index.rst

 The PyAnsys ecosystem refines the component-level interaction with Ansys solvers and tools.
 It also eliminates the inconsistent and restrictive scripting environments found within product installations.
-For more information, see doc:`componentization`.
+For more information, see :ref:`componentizing`.

 Additionally, libraries play vital roles in key simulation tasks, including these: